neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 link of your list of posts should result in a screen similar to this:

 .. figure:: Images/EditPost.png
+	:alt: The edit form for a post
+	:class: screenshot-fullsize

+	The edit form for a post

 When you submit the form you call the ``updateAction``: